 Adam Houston, Legal Fellow, When not writing awkward biographies of himself, Adam’s interests lie at the intersection of international development, health and human rights (hence the MA in Global Development and the LL.M focusing on Global Health & Justice).
 He has lived and worked in Southern Africa, the South Pacific and all over Canada, most recently as token anglophone with Avocats sans frontières Canada in Québec City. firstname.lastname@example.org

-Katharina Rall, Legal Fellow, is a recent graduate from New York University School of Law with an LL.M in International Legal Studies, where she was a German National Academic Foundation ERP scholar.
+Katharina Rall, Legal Fellow (2013-2014), is a graduate from New York University School of Law with an LL.M in International Legal Studies, where she was a German National Academic Foundation ERP scholar.
 She also holds a law degree from the University of Göttingen Law School, Germany with a certificate of specialization in International Law and European Law and earned the Certificate of Transnational Law at the University of Geneva, Switzerland.
-Prior to coming to NYU, she worked as a junior legal officer with the Research Services of the German Parliament advising members of the Parliament on international law and human rights issues.
+Prior to NYU, she worked as a junior legal officer with the Research Services of the German Parliament advising members of the Parliament on international law and human rights issues.
 Katharina has interned with various public interest institutions, including the NGO International Service for Human Rights in Geneva and the Committee for Human Rights and Humanitarian Aid in Berlin.
-Apart from working with IJDH she spends a part of her fellowship time in Haiti where she is working with the Haitian grassroots organization Défenseurs des Opprimés.
-Katharina speaks English, German, French, and Spanish. email@example.com
+Apart from working with IJDH she spent a part of her fellowship time in Haiti where she was working with the Haitian grassroots organization Défenseurs des Opprimés.
+Katharina speaks English, German, French, and Spanish.